 - 1. The Chapter 11 Debtors' principal secured creditors are: - a) MidCap Funding IV Trust ("MidCap"), as administrative agent and lender under the Chapter 11 Debtors' US\$60 million revolving credit facility dated July 31, 2019 (the "Revolving Credit Agreement"), which was used to fund the Chapter 11 Debtors' working capital requirements.
-The Canadian Debtors are coborrowers under the Revolving Credit Agreement and granted a security interest to MidCap in substantially all of their assets in order to secure all of the obligations under the Revolving Credit Agreement, which totalled approximately US\$31.8 million at the commencement of the Chapter 11 Proceedings, plus interest and costs which continue to accrue.
-MidCap also has a subordinate security interest in the Chapter 11 Debtors' non-current assets, including their real property and fleet of rolling stock;
+The Canadian Debtors are coborrowers under the Revolving Credit Agreement and granted a security interest to MidCap in substantially all of their assets in order to secure all of the obligations under the Revolving Credit Agreement, which totalled approximately US\$31.8 million at the commencement of the Chapter 11 Proceedings, plus interest and costs.
+The Receiver has been advised that MidCap has been repaid in full on its advances under the Revolving Credit Agreement;

 - b) a group of term loan lenders represented by Blue Torch Finance LLC ("Blue Torch"), as agent (collectively, the "Term Loan Lenders"), who were owed approximately US\$103.6 million under a US\$105 million term loan facility (the "Term Loan Facility") at the commencement of the Chapter 11 Proceedings, plus interest and costs which continue to accrue.
 The Canadian Debtors are secured guarantors under the Term Loan Facility.
 The Term Loan Lenders were also the DIP lenders in these proceedings pursuant to a US\$11.25 million DIP loan facility (the "DIP Facility") approved by the US Court and this Court pursuant to the Supplemental Order.
 All amounts drawn under the DIP Facility have been fully repaid over the course of the Chapter 11 Proceedings; - c) Luminus Energy Partners Master Fund, Ltd., a 49.9% shareholder of Celadon, is a secured creditor as a result of its US\$30 million "last-out" participation in the Term Loan Facility discussed in 1(b) above; and - d) numerous vehicle financiers/lessors who have registered security interests in the Chapter 11 Debtors' tractors and trailers.
 In respect of Hyndman, the largest financier/lessor is Canadian Western Bank ("CWB").
 CWB took possession of its collateral, comprised of approximately 271 vehicles, and is liquidating it in accordance with a Liquidating and Vesting Order made by the Court on March 2, 2020.
-The Receiver and/or its counsel, Bennett Jones LLP ("Bennett Jones") requested that each vehicle financier/lessor provide the Receiver with its lease and security documents and certain other information.
-Bennett Jones' review of the security documents is in process.
+The Receiver and/or its counsel, Bennett Jones LLP ("Bennett Jones"), requested that each vehicle financier/lessor provide the Receiver with its lease and security documents and certain other information.
+Bennett Jones' review of the security documents is in process it has spoken with CWB's legal counsel regarding certain issues, requested additional information and is presently awaiting a response in respect thereof.